 The Business Enterprise Centre offers a range of business training programs and skills development programs designed to bring out the best in you and your team to give you the best chance of business success.These include:

-- Accredited Business Training: Certificate IV in Training & Assessment, Certificate IV in Frontlime Management, Certificate III in Micro Business Operations or Certificate IV in Small Business Management
+- Accredited Business Training: Certificate IV in Work Health and Safety, Certificate IV in Frontlime Management, Certificate III in Micro Business Operations or Certificate IV in Small Business Management

 - Short courses or cluster units custom designed for businesses: Wolrkplace Health & Safety, Customer Service, Marketing, E-Business Strategies, Selling Skills, Financial Management just to name a few.